-These products are commonly for use in veterinary practices, catteries, and shelters.
+These products are used in veterinary practices, catteries, and shelters.
 Some are available to buy online, from your veterinary surgery or local pet shop.

 Caution: Always follow the manufacturer’s instructions.

-Most natural cleaners will not be effective in killing pathogenic microorganisms in the event of an outbreak of disease which requires thorough decontamination in an environment such as a shelter or veterinary surgery or to clean litter trays.
+Most natural cleaners will not be effective in killing pathogenic microorganisms in the event of an outbreak of a disease that requires thorough decontamination in an environment such as a shelter or veterinary surgery or to clean litter trays.

 |Hydrogen peroxide||With so many uses, hydrogen peroxide (6-7%) is a must in the home.
 I am not sure I would use it if I had a serious outbreak of disease, but it seems out of the natural disinfectants, this hydrogen peroxide does have antimicrobial effects against a number of organisms.|

 |Sodium bicarbonate||Safe, available and low-cost.

 Sodium bicarbonate inactivates feline calicivirus, but not effective against E.

 How to disinfect

 Disinfecting with hypochlorite (bleach)

 Remove dirt from the area before you apply disinfectant organic matter (dirt, hair, food, feces, litter) will inactivate most disinfectants.
 Scrub with hot soapy water.